marcelpetrick/DevNotes/BeenThereSeenThat/20210318_KanbanForProductOwnersInANutshell/README.md

 * Scrum would be revolutionary: creates also breaks
 * manages the effort (the work), not the workers! -> "Watch the baton, not the runner!"
 * the result is what matters
-* customer not really itnerested what you do in detail, but what is delivered to him
+* customer not really interested what you do in detail, but what is delivered to him
 * Kaizen: continuous improvement
 * feedback loops
 * past "visualize the work", now "visualize"